Most visits to a veterinarian start with a question “What can I give my dog for pain relief?”

 Opioids for Dogs

 Opioids are given to dogs to manage severe surgical pain or help them cope with advanced stages of cancer or to control arthritis pain.
-In select cases, they can provide short-term pain relief in our canine friends.
+In select cases, they can provide short-term pain relief to our canine friends.

 However, dogs experiencing chronic pain should never be treated with opioids, as the risks and side-effects outweigh the potential benefits.